ZilchEngine/ZilchDocs/zero_editor_documentation/zeromanual/audio/simplesound.markdown

  # Using SimpleSound Components

 SimpleSound components are dependent on the [SoundEmitter](https://github.com/zeroengineteam/ZeroDocs/blob/master/zero_editor_documentation/zeromanual/audio/soundemitter.markdown) component, so a SoundEmitter will need to be added first before the SimpleSound component.
 When the StartPlaying checkBox property is checked the SoundCue will be played immediately after the object is created.
-It can also be played by calling the `Play` method in a ZilchScript.
+It can also be played by calling the `Play` method in a NadaScript.
 This method returns the [SoundInstance ](https://github.com/zeroengineteam/ZeroDocs/blob/master/zero_editor_documentation/zeromanual/audio/soundinstance.markdown) which can then be used to further control the audio as it's playing.

  ## Positional Sound Effects